Good Dependence; Bad Dependence Interdependence and Intimacy BY: Troy Murphy |March 2015

 Like any characteristic, excess leads to illness.
 Dependence is no different.
 Each relationship must create a complimentary balance of autonomy and dependence to stimulates growth.
 Are partners stronger together or weaker?
 Relationships both strengthen and weaken.
 Some partners accommodate and excuse maladaptive behaviors, protecting against the natural consequences of harmful action.
 When dependence becomes the crutch for life inhibiting action it has failed.
 The connection ruins rather than beautifies.

-Interdependence: Healthy dependence in relationships has a balanced flow both ways.
-Each partner benefits from the relationship and each partner thrives in within the relationship, sharing emotions, joys, and sorrows.
+Interdependence: Healthy dependence in relationships has a balanced flow, giving both ways.
+Each partner benefits from the relationship and each partner thrives, sharing emotions, joys, and sorrows.
 Vulnerable to the pain of loss but secure in trust in the other.

 After experiencing disloyalty, we may blame trust; instead of correctly blaming the person betraying trust.
 To protect against future trauma, we no longer trust.
 Withholding trust following a betrayal is appropriate; trust is earned.
 But when protections expand to all relationships, the felt experience of living narrows, choking intimacy to shallow connections.
 Love provides some of the richest experiences.
 After suffering a bewildering deception from a person we trusted, we may moan, “the hell with living in fullness,” we fool ourselves by denying a fundamental human need, blame vulnerability and drastically limit new connections.
 This isn’t necessarily consciously chosen; but effectively chosen by the feelings (fear, anxiety and anger) dictating our actions.
 We respond to the hurt by establishing emotionally disconnected relationships destine to fail.
 Perhaps, for some, this works.
 The approach is protective and limiting.
 But life has alternate paths to fulfillment.